ChenHoy/DROID-Splat/README.md

 <p align="center"> SotA results for monocular video by integrating depth of an unknown scale! </p>

+## Update
+This is the 2DGS branch, using [2DGS](https://github.com/hbb1/2d-gaussian-splatting) as hyperprimitives for Rendering.
+- 2D Gaussians are better at approximating surfaces similar to Surfels and in theory give better geometry reconstruction than naive 3D Gaussian Splatting.
+However, they usually lag a little behind in visual quality
+- We found that for our SLAM setting, due to how well hyperprimitives are already initialized and the rather sparse supervision on SLAM datasets compared to 360° NeRF Datasets, the geometry reconstruction is not as good as for vanilla 3D Gaussian Splatting.
+We notice, that 2D Gaussians converge much quicker to correct geometry, but this advantage is nullified if you simply optimize 3D Gaussians long enough.
+We therefore reach slightly better geometry without refinement of the scene, but worse results after refinement
+- The loss supervision of 2DGS is different than 3DGS since we have an additional distortion term and potentially normal supervision.
+We tried many configurations to get better results, but eventually gave up with the current setting.
+See ```mapping.loss``` for hyperparameters.
+- 2DGS can be improved using [2DGS++](https://github.com/hugoycj/2d-gaussian-splatting-great-again/tree/main), which leverages multiple additional tricks.
+The authors also have a work that can leverage off-the-shelf predicted normals along monocular depth.
+We did not achieve strong improvements based on their hyperprimitives
 ## :clapper: Introduction
 This is a deep-learning-based dense visual SLAM framework that achieves **real-time global optimization of poses and 3D reconstruction**.
 - SotA Tracking from [DROID-SLAM](https://github.com/princeton-vl/DROID-SLAM)